 There are two abstractions, Private Cloud and Service, in VMM directly relevant to an application deployment.
-Here a service is an instance of an application which may consists of a set of VMs to form the application architecture.
-To better understand the deployment process and associated settings in VMM, these two abstractions are important to know.
+Here VMM considers a service as an instance of an application which may consists of a set of VMs to form the application architecture.
+While a Private Cloud is a container in VMM for deploying services.
+To better understand the deployment process and associated settings in VMM, these two abstractions are crucial.

 Specific in VMM, these two abstractions are complementary and coupled.
 A private cloud is a home of a service.
 A service only lives in a private cloud.
 While a private cloud may not yet have a service deployed, the existence of a service denotes a target private cloud is in place.